webfactory/Raster.gs/README.md

 ```SCSS
 @include grid($columns: 4, $prefix: test);
 ```
-The code above creates the following CSS classes:
+The code above creates the following CSS classes which present columns from 1 to 4:
 * test-1
 * test-2
 * test-3